FormidableLabs/multibot/README.md

 ### `branch`

-Create a branch in repositories
+Create a branch in repositories.

 Example: